Behind the Headlines (1956 film)

-Behind the Headlines is a 1956 British crime film directed by Charles Saunders and starring Paul Carpenter, Adrienne Corri, Hazel Court and Alfie Bass.
-The plot revolves around a male and female journalist joining forces to hunt down a murderer.
+Behind the Headlines is a 1956 'B' British crime film directed by Charles Saunders and starring Paul Carpenter, Adrienne Corri, Hazel Court and Alfie Bass.
+It was written by Allan MacKinnon based on the 1955 novel Behind the Headlines by Robert Chapman.

-It was made at Southall Studios.
-The film was based on the novel Behind the Headlines by Robert Chapman.
+A male and female journalist join forces to hunt down a murderer.

 Plot

 American Paul Banner used to be a reporter working in London.
 Recently leaving his paper, he has gone freelance, so that he can focus more on chasing down facts and selling his stories once he gets them.
 He has no regrets in leaving his job as there will be no more deadlines or misguided editors to divert his attention.
 He starts up a news service, Banners News Agency, whose motto is "ferret out the facts and sell them to the highest bidder."

 When showgirl Nina Duke is murdered, the press are all harrying the police for statements and facts but Banner hangs back and does a little work of his own to uncover the story.
 Nina, it transpires, was previously in jail for blackmail, so it is possible that this was why she was killed.
 Banner initially falls for the affections of rival reporter Pam Barnes, but his true affections lie with his secretary, Maxine.

 A race to find the killer has Banner trying to get the story that the police cannot.